-After work and after I went to the bank to grab one of my new credit cards for bad credit, I had an appointment with the mortgage lender to go over all the paperwork for my home loan…aka, sign my name until I thought my arm would fall off!
+After work and after I went to the bank to grab one of my new credit cards for bad credit, I had an appointment with the mortgage lender to go over all the paperwork for my home loan, as I got it using a mortgage schedule online…aka, sign my name until I thought my arm would fall off!

 When I got home, I did a 30 minute upper body workout that I made up with inspiration from my Team HEAB days and from good ol’ J Dub!
 I have to say it was pretty awesome!
 Even after a long day at work and driving home in dreary weather, I had so much energy both during and after the workout!
 I even busted out the white girl moves during my “cool down” in between sets!
 Haha!

 I didn’t get around to making dinner until around 7pm, but luckily with the help of some leftovers, my meal came together fast!

 - 1/2 cup mixture of rice and beans from Chipolt-nay burrito bowl